 In 2023, ReFED, in collaboration with Toast.org, launched an open call through the Catalytic Grant Fund to uncover and scale food waste solutions tailored to restaurants.
-After reviewing nearly 100 applications from organizations across the globe, six grantees were selected and received catalytic grant funding to help them grow their impact in transforming food waste from a financial burden to an opportunity for restaurants across the nation.
+After reviewing nearly 100 applications, a select group of grantees was selected because they demonstrated how food waste reduction can transform a financial burden into an opportunity for restaurants across the nation.